dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-06-10-change-size-down-confidence-up.md

 ---
 layout: post
-title:  "Change size down, confidence up"
+title:  "When batch size goes down, confidence goes up"
 ---

 Interestingly, I noticed that the smaller the steps I take when refactoring, the less of a need I have to run the tests.